-This is a Folding stool.
+This is a stool.
 It was designed by Patrick Jouin and manufactured by Materialise NV.
-We acquired it in 2008.
-Its medium is laser-sintered polyamide (nylon).
+It is dated 2006 and we acquired it in 2008.
+Its medium is polyamide (nylon).
 It is a part of the Product Design and Decorative Arts department.

 The One__Shot.MGX folding stool is a highly functional form, designed to be manufactured by rapid prototyping technology, a revolutionary digital three-dimensional printing process.
 In 2008, rapid prototyping is still a relatively new technology, most often employed to produce medical devices or industrial items such as car parts.
 The French industrial and interior designer, Patrick Jouin, and the Belgian manufacturer, Materialise NV, were among the first to explore this nascent technology for production of furniture, lighting, and products for the domestic landscape.
 The digital technology allows designers (and will eventually allow consumers) the freedom to create a variety of forms that can be customized and produced as limited editions or unique works, and presents an alternative to traditional mass production methods that rely on standardization to achieve ease of manufacture and low cost to the consumer.